qw4990/index_advisor/README.md

     - The TiDB Version must be equal or larger than `v7.2`. (see workaround on [FAQs](#error-your-tidb-version-does-not-support-hypothetical-index-feature)
     - The `tidb_redact_log` must be set to `false`.

+Some explanations:

+- We'll integrate this tool into our cloud platform in the future, so it will be more convenient to use.
+- There is another alternative tool for index recommendation in TiDB Clinic, here are their differences:
+  - the tool on Clinic is only for cloud, while this tool can work for both on-premise and cloud.
+  - the tool on Clinic can only recommend indexes for a single query, while this tool can recommend indexes for a workload.

 ## Evaluation